 |Propagation||Very easy to frag|

 Talking about tankmates, this coral won’t hurt Damselfish.
 Shrimp can be prey for them.
-Therefore, the plant gets most of the nutrients through a symbiosis with marine algae, known as zooxanthellae.
+Therefore, the coral gets most of the nutrients through a symbiosis with marine algae, known as zooxanthellae.

 Origin & Habitat